nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome: The task given at the specified index number is changed accordingly to the new task

 ```
-Noted, I have updated the task at position 1 as:
+Deal, I have updated the task at position 1 as:
 [T][ ] run at least 3km
 ```